3Darta/hello-world/README.md

 # hello-world
-This repository is my hello world on Github
+# This repository is my hello world on Github
+I'm vocational educational teacher